Ninos97/ninous.dev/content/posts/Case-Study.md

 ---
 date: '2025-07-25T13:37:10-04:00'
 draft: false
-title: 'Detecting Internal Domain Collision with MDE'
+title: 'Detecting Internal Domain Collision with Defender for Endpoint'
 ---
+> While onboarding a client to Microsoft Sentinel and MDE, I discovered a subtle misconfiguration involving internal device names leaking to public DNS.
+This blog breaks down how I found it, the detection logic I used, and how this seemingly harmless mistake could have led to credential theft through a supply-chain vector.

+---
+## The Setting

 A recent project involved onboarding a new client to Microsoft Sentinel.
 Their tenant and workspace were already configured, along with Defender XDR.
 My job was to reduce alert fatigue by fine-tuning analytics rules, whitelisting noise (after validating it wasn't malicious), and creating new rules for coverage gaps.

 The client had over **1,500 Sentinel incidents** and **900 Defender XDR incidents** in just 90 days, that's over **2,400 total**.
 That's overwhelming for any SOC and guaranteed SLA breaches.